BastilleBSD/bastille/docs/chapters/configuration.rst

 should run ``bastille setup``.
 This will ask if you want to copy the sample config file to the above location.
 The defaults are sensible for UFS, but if you use ZFS, ``bastille setup`` will configure it for you.
 If you have multiple zpools, Bastille will ask which one you want to use.
-See also :doc:`ZFS Support <chapters/zfs-support>`.
+See also :doc:`ZFS Support <zfs-support>`.

 This is the default `bastille.conf` file.